 LINE 6(h) Deduct the allowable net operating loss carry forward from a prior year on this line.
-Use Form DP-132 to calculate this deduction.
+Use Forms DP-131-A and DP-132 to calculate this deduction.

-The Net Operating Loss Deduction (NOLD) must be apportioned to the taxable period(s) in which the loss occurred, to determine the amount of the carry forward based on the apportionment determined on the Form DP-80.
+The Net Operating Loss Deduction (NOLD) must be apportioned to the taxable period(s) in which the loss occurred, to determine the amount of the carry forward based on the apportionment reported on Form DP-80 in the year of the loss.
 Form DP-132 must be attached for this deduction.
-You must report the NOLD available and the amount of NOLD to be carried forward.
+You must report the NOLD available on Line 6(h)-A and the amount of NOLD to be carried forward on Line 6(h)-B. Refer to RSA 77-A:4, XIII and Rev 303.03 for more information.